pdbrown/triss/README.md

 git clone https://github.com/pdbrown/triss && cd triss
 ```

-The following steps must be done in a python virtual environment, or else the
+The following steps must be done in a python virtual environment, or else `make`
-Makefile will complain.
+will complain.
 Set one up like this:

 ```bash
 $(command -v python3 || command -v python) -m venv venv